 - iPhone 11 Pro and Pro Max (2019)

 - iPhone 6 Plus (2014)

-The iPhone SE is a fantastic option for people who are on a budget, or people who prefer to use Touch ID over the Face ID system found in the iPhone 12.
+This iPhone SE 2022 is a fantastic option for those who are on a budget or who prefer to use Touch ID over the Face ID system found in the iPhone 12.
 And because the SE fits in iPhone 8 cases, people upgrading from the iPhone 8 don’t need to buy any new accessories.

-The iPhone SE is easy to tell apart from the iPhone 12, as it sports an old-fashioned design, a small LCD display, and a physical Home button.
-Still, the SE looks nearly identical to the iPhone 8.
-The only difference is that the SE has a centered Apple logo on its backside while the iPhone 8 has an offset logo.
-The iPhone SE comes with a Lightning cable and power adapter, although you’ll have to buy a new power cable to fast charge the SE at 18 watts.
+The iPhone SE is easy to tell apart from the iPhone 14, as it sports an old-fashioned design, a small LCD display, and a physical Home button.
+Still, the iPhone SE 2022 looks nearly identical to the iPhone SE 2020.
+If you need to identify an iPhone SE, check its model number.

 Here are all previous versions of the iPhone SE: